jjohnston-aims/hpc_workshop/day_5.md

 cuda and nvhpc are applications on the AIMS HPC that are designed to run on GPUs.

-use the SBATCH comman `--gres=gpu:4` to say I want 4 GPUs.
+use the SBATCH command `--gres=gpu:4` to say I want 4 GPUs.
 It's common to request the whole node when doing GPU work.

 check the GPU on the system with `nvidia-smi`.